Scaling-down for Tactical Apps with Azure

 Also, ultra-rapid development is obviously error-prone (which is OK because tactical apps are really simple).
 Nevertheless, Azure provides a very strong isolation from one app to the next (VM level isolation).
 It does not matter much if one app fails and dies suffering some terminal design error, damage will be limited to app itself anyway.
 Obviously, it would not have been the case in a shared environment.

-Finally, through OpenID (and its nice .NET implementation), you can externalize the bulk of your user management (think of registration, confirmation emails, and so on).
+Finally, through OpenID, you can externalize the bulk of your user management (think of registration, confirmation emails, and so on).

 At this point, the only major limitation for tactical apps is the Windows Azure pricing which is rather unfriendly to this sort of apps, but I expect the situation to improve over 2010.